-While iOS 10.3 came with features like Find My AirPods, new Apple File System (APFS) and smarter Siri, you may also face some unexpected iOS 10.3 issues like Wi-Fi connection problems, or Bluetooth issues, or poor battery life with your iPhone or iPad.
-And in this post, we are talking about iPhone battery drain issue in iOS 10.3.2/iOS 10.3.1/iOS 10.3.
+iOS 10.3 came with features like Find My AirPods, new Apple File System (APFS) and smarter Siri.
+And also brought people some unexpected issues like Wi-Fi connection problems, or Bluetooth issues, and poor battery life.
+In this post, we are talking about the iPhone battery drain issue you may meet after after update to iOS 10.3.3 and gives your some fixes.

-Many people complained that they’ve experienced iPhone battery drain issue after iOS update, no matter in older iOS 8, iOS 9 or iOS 10, iOS 10.3.1.
-And you may also meet this problems in recent iOS 10.3.2, which has been launched by Apple inc today, with lots of secure updates.
+Actually, many people complained that they’ve experienced iPhone battery drain issue in older iOS 8, iOS 9 or iOS 10, iOS 10.3.2.
+And now you may also meet the similar battery drain issue after updating to today released iOS 10.3.3, although it been launched after 6 betas, with lots of secure updates.
 (And users expected this update to get some battery life improvements).

-Here are 8 tips that might be helpful for you to extend battery life whether in iOS 10.3 or iOS 10.3.2.
+Here are 8 tips that might be helpful for you to extend battery life whether in iOS 10.3.2 or iOS 10.3.3.
 When necessary, you may need to turn off some specific features to save battery on iPhone.
-If you are OK with that, keep reading on this post to get the potential fixes on how to fix iOS 10.3/iOS 10.3.1/iOS 10.3.2 battery issue on iPhone.
+If you are OK with that, keep reading on this post to get the potential fixes on how to fix iOS 10.3/iOS 10.3.2/iOS 10.3.3 battery issue on iPhone.